Digital is here. But what’s next?

 I was in at the start of the digital era, or Digital 1.0, which was quite a difficult time to be in media because of the crash that happened around 2000.
 It was a difficult time for media companies trying to understand what the dynamics of the digital media landscape would be, and then they had this terrible experience with the first crash.

-My career became a digital media career after around 2006, so I lived through that print to digital transformation and helped Publicitas to go through that transformation process.
-I’ve had a corporate background up until this year, and after Publicitas shut down in most European markets, including Switzerland where I am based since 2010, that was my springboard to get serious about the startup world.
-Working with Match-Maker Ventures since May and joining Centify, a media and finance tech startup, in October became my launch pad into the startup world.
+My career became 100% digitally focused after 2007, so I lived through that print to digital transformation and helped Publicitas to go through that transformation process.
+I’ve had a corporate background up until this year, and after Publicitas shut down in most European markets, including Switzerland where I have been based since 2010, that was my springboard to get serious about the startup world.
+Working with Match-Maker Ventures since May and joining Sentifi – a media and finance tech startup – in October became my launch pad into the startup world.

 How has the media industry transformed?

 When I started my career, print was still a dominant sector of the overall media spending in the media landscape.
 The key change I’ve seen in the digital landscape has been ‘programmatic’.

 I first started reading and learning about ad networks and ad exchanges around 2010.
 Programmatic is more than mainstream now, accounting for up to 80% of ad spend in selected countries in Europe.
 It was incredible to witness the start of programmatic industry.
 To me it’s the most dramatic driver of change in the business, hand in hand with the emphasis on buying audience and using data to drive marketing decisions.

 The industry moved from focusing on context and media environment as a proxy for audience, to a conversation only about audience – meaning data-driven marketing and using data to buy audiences.
 Now we are coming full circle, understanding that both data-driven media buying and premium contextual environment are extremely important for ensuring brand safety.
 We realised the need to better understand the context of where the message is delivered and to whom it’s delivered.

 How is the startup scene within the digital marketing industry?